 What to do in the Critical First Hours of a Neurological Emergency

 The Emergency Neurological Life Support (ENLS) course is designed to help healthcare professionals improve patient care and outcomes during the critical first hours of a patient’s neurological emergency.
-Now in its fourth version, ENLS demonstrates a collaborative, multi-disciplinary approach and provides a consistent set of protocols, practical checklists, decision points, and suggested communication to use during patient management.
+Now in its fifth version, ENLS demonstrates a collaborative, multi-disciplinary approach and provides a consistent set of protocols, practical checklists, decision points, and suggested communication to use during patient management.

 ENLS is a versatile course that can be taken either online or in a live course format.Self-Directed:

 Taking ENLS online is a great option for the busy healthcare provider.
 Individuals or organizations can purchase the course online, and participants can progress through the modules at their own pace.

 Instructor-Led: The live ENLS course is a great addition to a conference or healthcare institution's continuing-education offerings.
 The course is conducted by certified ENLS trainers.
 All attendees are provided access to the online course and materials.
 Once the live course is complete, students access the Self-Directed ENLS course online to complete their certification.
 Click here for more information about hosting a live course.

 For both online and live courses, healthcare facilities and medical schools can take advantage of reduced group pricing rates by purchasing a bundle of 25 or more ENLS course access codes.
 Click here for more information about group purchases.